ChristopherBilg/urlformat/README.md

 URL Parser for web addresses written in Python

 This URL parsing class can handle any and all correctly formed URL's.
 Feel free to use any of the code and if you have any improvements please feel free to fork this repo. and push updates to me.
 Thank you.

+It should be noted that I try to maintain a high level of PEP codestyle and linting guidelines.
+I used the PIP package manager with the pylint and pycodestyle packages.